angadsahni93/angadsahni93.github.io/task.md

 Initially, the strategy involved going to schools, giving talks (as discussed in [Outreach](outreach.md#contents)) and getting data for the task in exchange.
 <br>
 <br>
 But as the summer holidays (2022) have come around, online recruitment is all that is available.
-For this, I have created an online page ([TASK_Study](https://nrg-hub.github.io/TASK_Study/)) that **briefly** discusses the task, giving the instructions contained within the task already.
+For this, I have created an online page (<a href="https://nrg-hub.github.io/TASK_Study/" target="blank_">TASK_Study</a>) that **briefly** discusses the task, giving the instructions contained within the task already.
 I ensured I gave the same instructions in my talks too.

 <br>
 <br>